junxit/us-congress-code/title-16/chapter-1/sec-410ggg-1.md

 (Pub.
 L. 106–352, § 3, Oct.
 24, 2000, 114 Stat.
 1370; Pub.
 L. 108–352, § 6(2), Oct.
 21, 2004, 118 Stat.
 1396.)

 ## Notes

+1 See References in Text note below.

+### References in Text

+The Act entitled “An Act to establish a National Park Service, and for other purposes”, approved August 25, 1916 (39 Stat.
+535; 16 U.S.C.
+1 through 4), referred to in subsec. (a)(1), is act Aug.
+25, 1916, ch.
+408, 39 Stat.
+535, known as the National Park Service Organic Act, which enacted sections 1, 2, 3, and 4 of this title, amended sections 22 and 43 of this title and section 1457 of Title 43, Public Lands, and enacted provisions set out as a note under section 1 of this title.
+Sections 1 to 4 of the Act were repealed and restated as section 1865(a) of Title 18, Crimes and Criminal Procedure, and section 100101(a), chapter 1003, and sections 100751(a), 100752, 100753, and 102101 of Title 54, National Park Service and Related Programs, by Pub.
+L. 113–287, §§ 3, 4(a)(1), 7, Dec.
+19, 2014, 128 Stat.
+3094, 3260, 3272.
+For complete classification of this Act to the Code, see Short Title of 1916 Act note set out under section 100101 of Title 54 and Tables.
+For disposition of former sections of this title, see Disposition Table preceding section 100101 of Title 54.
+The Act of August 21, 1935 (49 Stat.
+666; 16 U.S.C.
+461–467), referred to in subsec. (a)(1), is act Aug.
+21, 1935, ch.
+593, 49 Stat.
+666, known as the “Historic Sites, Buildings and Antiquities Act”, which enacted sections 461 to 467 of this title.
+The Act was repealed and restated as sections 102303 and 102304 and chapter 3201 of Title 54, National Park Service and Related Programs, and section 1866(a) of Title 18, Crimes and Criminal Procedure, by Pub.
+L. 113–287, §§ 3, 4(a)(1), 7, Dec.
+19, 2014, 128 Stat.
+3094, 3260, 3272.
+For complete classification of this Act to the Code, see Tables.
+For disposition of former sections of this title, see Disposition Table preceding section 100101 of Title 54.

+### Codification

+In subsec. (g)(1), “section 100502 of title 54” substituted for “section 12(b) of the Act of August 18, 1970 (16 U.S.C.
+1a–7(b)), popularly known as the National Park System General Authorities Act,” on authority of Pub.
+L. 113–287, § 6(e), Dec.
+19, 2014, 128 Stat.
+3272, which Act enacted Title 54, National Park Service and Related Programs.

 ### Amendments